Skip to content

 Equity – at a glance Δ

-• We remain Overweight global equities, underpinned by strong earnings, fiscal stimulus in key markets and expectations of a soft landing in the US.
-Near-term pullbacks on the back of trade or inflation fears would offer opportunities to add exposure.
+• We retain our Overweight allocation to global equities, underpinned by strong earnings, expected dovish pivot by the Fed to bolster economic growth and expectations of a soft landing in the US.

 North America equities – Core holding